How Many Teen Passengers is Too Many?

 Graduated Driving Licensing

-To help manage teen passenger risks, Graduated Driving Licensing (GDL) provisions include passenger limits for newly licensed teens.
+To help manage these risks, most states have implemented Graduated Driving Licensing (GDL) provisions that include passenger limits for newly licensed teens, limiting the number of passengers they can carry during the first months of driving.

-Although most states now have restrictions limiting the number of passengers newly licensed teens may drive as part of Graduated Driver Licensing programs, most allow them to carry family members.
+Although most states now have restrictions limiting the number of passengers newly licensed teens may drive, most will allow them to carry family members.

-• Teen driving with parent teen passenger teenage passengersSupervise your teen’s driving.
+• teen drivers parentsSupervise your teen’s driving.
 Coach them on becoming responsible and safe drivers.
-Practice in low-risk situations gradually increasing the complexity of the situations.
+Practice in low-risk situations, gradually increasing the complexity of the situations.

-• Follow the GDL rules for your state especially as it relates to passengers.
-You can choose to limit the number of non-family passengers after the first six months of driving to less than the three allowed.
+• Follow the GDL rules for your state, especially as they relate to passengers.
+You can choose to limit the number of non-family passengers after the first six months of driving to fewer than the three allowed.

-• Have rules for your teen driver as well as any passengers.
-Always wear a seat belt.
+• Set clear expectations.
+Have rules for your teen driver as well as any passengers.
+All passengers must wear a seat belt.
 Do not pressure the driver to speed.
 Do not act wild.
-Respect the driver.
+Respect the driver

-• Set the default “do not disturb” setting on your teen’s phone if it has one.
+• Manage phone use.
+Activate the “do not disturb” setting on your teen’s phone if it has one.
 Instruct your teen not to use a cell phone in any capacity while driving, especially with passengers in the vehicle.

 Questions?
 Our knowledgeable staff is available at (877) 284-6600.